Edit Blog Post

 around and explore on our own.
 At places the river is allowed to meander without constraint but in others it is channeled to allow space for the road.
 Flash floods here are a real concern and have occurred here in the last 5 years or so.
 Whether they have happened because of torrential rain or mountain runoff, flash floods can be disastrous for anyone caught in the canyon when they happen.

-Luckily the weather was beautiful and sunny on the day of our visit, and some people couldn’t resist putting their feet in the cool, clear water – my husband and some other men from our tour group being some of those along with a cute stray dog who was standing in the river and lapping water from it.
-I watched children playing in river and adults doing nearly the same.
+Luckily the weather was beautiful and sunny on the day of our visit, and some people couldn’t resist putting their feet in the cool, clear water – my husband and some other men from our tour group being some of those, along with a cute stray dog who was standing in the river and lapping water from it.
+I watched children gleefully playing in river and adults clearly enjoying the same experience.

 The balcony just off our dining room had a good view of the grayish brown Atlas Mountains, the palmeraie and nearby homes for a few photos.
 But the inside of the restaurant had some interesting features too such as little sitting alcoves decorated with wall paintings of the Todra Gorge and a Berber woman.
 I believe nearly all of our lunch spots, except one or two, had at least some kind of pleasing attraction as the El Yasmina did and this was even more true for all of our dinner locations.